nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-### Use case

 **System:** Flashlingo\
 **Use case:** UC1 - Help\
 **Actor:** User\
 **MSS:**

-1. User requests help by keying in command
+1. User requests help by keying in command or clicking the Help Button on the UI
-2. Flashlingo displays help page
+2. Flashlingo opens browser with UserGuide

 Use case ends.

 **System:** Flashlingo\